RIP T1 Bonding

-Until fairly recently, when a company grows from a small company to a mid-sized business, you had no choice but to utilize the T1 bonding approach for getting enough bandwidth for your mission critical Internet applications that required strict QoS (Quality of Service).
-We have seen many times, how rapidly new technologies can shake up the status quo very quickly and information society will bubble up the better technologies to the surface – thanks to the best information sharing platform that humankind ever invented – the Internet.
+Until fairly recently, when a company grew from a small company to a mid-sized business, you had no choice but to utilize the T1 bonding approach for getting enough bandwidth for your mission-critical Internet applications that required strict QoS (Quality of Service).
+We have seen many times, how rapidly new technologies can shake up the status quo and the information technology community will naturally “bubble up” the better technologies to the surface – thanks to the best information-sharing platform that humankind ever invented – the Internet.
 The same is happening to the legacy T1 bonding approach as bonded T1 is coming to a screeching halt.

-As early as few years ago, if you ran out of bandwidth on your T1 circuit, you had no choice but to call your ISP to upgrade your network.
+As recently as a few years ago, if you ran out of bandwidth on your T1 circuit, you had no choice but to call your ISP to upgrade your network.
 The natural choice for a bandwidth bump was a bonded T1, which doubled your bandwidth as well as doubling your already expensive monthly T1 fees.
-However, people realized the oddity of paying $500/month for a T1 circuit while they can get ten times more bandwidth at their home for one-tenth the price – it didn’t take too long for the business owners (like-wise for the IT managers in the enterprise segment) to realize, there must be a way to combine the best of both worlds – and there is!
+However, people realized the oddity of paying $500/month for a T1 circuit while they can get ten times more bandwidth at their homes for one-tenth the price – it didn’t take too long for business owners (likewise for IT managers in the enterprise segment) to realize there must be a way to combine the best of both worlds – and there is!

 Cahit Akin, CEO, Mushroom Networks, Inc.